SpaceIL Lunar Lander [SpaceIL]

 In October 2015, SpaceIL contracted via Spaceflight Inc. a shared launch to earth orbit on a SpaceX Falcon-9 v1.2 rocket launched from Vandenberg.

 In late 2017, SpaceIL tris to raise $20 million by the end of the year, from both the public as well as the Israeli government, or else it would be forced to cancel the entire mission.
+In mid 2018, a launch date for December 2018 was announced with the lander being launched as a secondary payload on a mission to deploy a communication satellite.
+The landing is planned to take place in February 2019.

 |Type / Application:||Lunar lander|